ipython-books/cookbook-code/README.md

 ## Contribute

 You are welcome to contribute to this repository.
 You can use the issue tracker to report any problem.
-You can also propose a pull request (PR) to fix an error, to add some information, or even add a brand new recipe in the `guest/` folder!
+You can also propose a pull request (PR) to fix an error, to add some information, or even propose a brand new recipe in the `guests/` folder!